An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram B

-We move from an area of extremely variable space (the central field), where equivalence appears in a state of becoming, to one in which the space is more constant (the smaller field) and then to a more stable synthesis of opposite values high-lighted by color.
-The accent of color seems designed to draw attention to a square, which appears as a sort of model of which the planes observed in the central area constitute a variation:
+We move from an area of extremely variable space (the central field), where equivalence appears in a state of becoming, to one in which the space is more constant (the smaller field in the lower part) and then to a more stable synthesis of opposite values high-lighted by color.
+The accent of color seems designed to draw attention to a square, which appears as a sort of model of which the planes observed in the central area constitute an on-going variation:

 Composition N. 12 with Blue, 1937-42, Piet Mondrian